djsurt/io/charts/charts.md

 ### TO DO: Activate checkboxes to sort using multiple impact columns

-Currently only the URL hash supports multiple impact sorting
+Currently only the URL hash supports multiple impact sorting.

-[The new checkbox has beed added](https://github.com/ModelEarth/useeio-widgets/blob/master/src/widgets/sector-list/sector-list.tsx) for the Sector List in useeio-widgets at src -> widgets -> sector-list -> sector-list.tsx
+[Checkbox dev](https://github.com/ModelEarth/useeio-widgets/blob/master/src/widgets/sector-list/sector-list.tsx) (see history) for the Sector List in useeio-widgets at src -> widgets -> sector-list -> sector-list.tsx

-The checkboxes have not yet been activated.
-See the specs below.
+[Build our fork of the useeio-widgets repo](https://github.com/modelearth/useeio-widgets) locally to work on the new checkboxes.

 1.)
 When clicking on the [Sector List](/io/build/sector_list.html?view=mosaic&count=100&indicators=ACID,ETOX,EUTR) column headers: